-The Web Console Applications page has a button named Tutorials, which you can click to open the Create Tutorial Framework page.
-You can also right-click an application folder and select New, then Tutorials, from the context menu.
+The Web Console Applications page ribbon has an option on the New menu named Tutorials, which you can click to open the Create Tutorial Framework page.
+You can also right-click an application folder, click New, and then Tutorials, from the shortcut menu.